Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 #### Operations

 Operations can be [thunks](https://github.com/reduxjs/redux-thunk) or [sagas](https://redux-saga.js.org/) and everything else that delays the action dispatch.
-An operation is a function which can contain logic, dispatch multiple actions based on some predicates and manipulate their payload.
+An operation is a function that can contain logic, dispatch multiple actions based on some predicates, and manipulate their payload.

 ```typescript
 import * as Types from "../types";